top of page

 Future Continuous: The Progress Planner

 "I’ll be calling the CEO at 10" my Manager said... so why was she unavailable and annoyed when I called her to discuss the budget at 10:15?
-If you’ve ever felt confused about will speak vs will be speaking , will go vs will be going etc, it’s simply because you’ve never been taught the Different Use & Nuance and purpose of these types of Future!
-You just don’t get it (understand – YET, read on..), but what your Manager was actually doing was Setting your expectations a
+If you’ve ever felt confused about will speak vs will be speaking, will go vs will be going etc, it’s simply because you’ve never been taught the Different Use & Nuance and purpose of these types of Future!
+You just don’t get it (understand – YET, read on..), but what your Manager was actually doing was Setting your expectations about h

 Past Continuous: The Daydreamer